-When you’re trying to build a secure future for a loved one with disabilities, it can feel like you’re navigating through the uncertainty alone.
-But you don’t have to do it by yourself.
-At Center for Independent Futures, we’ve been where you are, and we’re ready to take the next steps by your side.
+When your family starts to build a secure future for your loved one with disabilities, it can feel like you’re navigating the uncertainty alone.
+Your family doesn’t have to do this alone.
+At Independent Futures, we’ve been where you are, and we are ready to take the next steps by your side.